 Didaskalia is a peer-reviewed electronic journal dedicated to the study of all aspects of ancient Greek and Roman performance.
 Didaskalia is committed to open access and the free dissemination of scholarship.

 The University of Oxford's Archive of Performances of Greek and Roman Drama has released the first two chapters of their most recent interactive ebook, Agamemnon, a performance history.
 The chapters are available through Apple Books.
-The APGRD previously published an interactive ebook called Medea, a performance history and is delighted to be collaborating with the University of Nebraska-Lincoln on an Antigone ebook.
+The APGRD previously published an interactive ebook called Medea, a performance history.